Dispatch From Abu Dhabi: The Many Meanings of ‘Energy Transition’

 The contradictions and tension pervading Abu Dhabi Sustainability Week were both apparent and invisible.
 One moment a speaker discussed the inevitability of a transition away from fossil fuels; in the next, another suggested the impossibility of bringing populations out of poverty without fossil fuels.

 One conference attendee quipped while riding in a slow-moving elevator that the lift must be powered by renewables.
-Two days prior, a student stood up in a room full of oil and gas executives and condemned their claims of decarbonization as greenwashing.
+Two days prior, a student stood up in a room full of oil and gas executives and condemned their claims of decarbonization as mere greenwashing.

-The lack of consensus among policy and industry leaders points to the firece competition that will continue to play out for decades — both economically, as energy resources go head to head on price, and in the realm of public opinion.
+The lack of consensus among policy and industry leaders points to the fierce competition that will continue to play out for decades — both economically, as energy resources go head to head on price, and in the realm of public opinion.

 Even in the Middle East, there is plenty for clean energy advocates to cheer.
-“We are on the right track,” Franceso La Camera, director general of the International Renewable Energy Agency (IRENA), said at the World Future Energy Summit.
-“The energy transition is here, there’s no doubt.
+“We are on the right track,” Francesco La Camera, director general of the International Renewable Energy Agency (IRENA), said at the World Future Energy Summit.
+“The energy transition is here; there’s no doubt.
 It’s unstoppable.”

-The Abu Dhabi-based agency touted renewables as the fastest growing energy source and the least expensive way of producing electricity across most of the world.
+The Abu Dhabi-based agency touted renewables as the fastest-growing energy source and the least expensive way of producing electricity across most of the world.
 More renewable generating capacity was installed globally in each of the last four years than fossil fuel and nuclear combined, according to the United Nations.

-In a testament to this shift, Dr. Sultan Al Jaber, minister of state in the United Arab Emirates and CEO of Abu Dhabi National Oil Company (ADNOC), said that the UAE has increased its renewable energy portfolio by more than 400 percent over the last decade and will double that number again by 2030.
+In a testament to this shift, Sultan Ahmed Al Jaber, minister of state in the United Arab Emirates and CEO of Abu Dhabi National Oil Company, said the UAE has increased its renewable energy portfolio by more than 400 percent over the last decade and will double that number again by 2030.

-Al Jaber told Greentech Media that the UAE is actually on track to hit that target early — in just a few years — as the oil-rich country seeks to get 50 percent of its power from clean energy resources by 2050.
+Al Jaber told Greentech Media the UAE is actually on track to hit that target early — in just a few years — as the oil-rich country seeks to get 50 percent of its power from clean energy resources by 2050.
 Renewables are targeted to make up 44 percent of that mix and nuclear the remainder.
 The UAE is also investing significant sums to support renewable energy deployments in other countries, including India, parts of Africa and several small island nations.

-Franceso La Camera, director general of the International Renewable Energy Agency.
+Francesco La Camera, director general of the International Renewable Energy Agency.
 (Credit: IRENA)

-Investors with more than $11 trillion in assets under management have so far pledged to divest from fossil fuels, according to a September 2019 report from the campaign group 350.org.
-As energy leaders gathered in Ahu Dhabi, BlackRock CEO Larry Fink shook the global finance sector with his annual letter announcing that the firm is committed to exiting investments with high sustainability-related risk, such as thermal coal.
+Investors with a total of more than $11 trillion in assets under management have so far pledged to divest from fossil fuels, according to a September 2019 report from the campaign group 350.org.
+As energy leaders gathered in Abu Dhabi, BlackRock CEO Larry Fink shook the global finance sector with his annual letter announcing that his firm is committed to exiting investments with high sustainability-related risk, such as thermal coal.

 On the government side, the European Union last week unveiled its Sustainable Europe Investment Plan, a central piece of the EU’s Green Deal, which aims to mobilize at least €1 trillion in sustainable investments over the next decade.
 The plan also includes mobilizing 100 billion euros to support investments in low-carbon solutions and a “just transition” away from fossil fuels.